Fronti11/JavaFiddle/mockrunner.jdbc.example/readme.md

 This project illustrates the use of the mockrunner framework to mock out a database connection.
+For more information about the framework [click here] (http://mockrunner.sourceforge.net/)

 1. The jdbc part of mockrunner is used to mock out the database interaction.
 * The main purpose of this framework is to write jdbc data access layer before creating the database